amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-Drupal 7 didn't have the Media Library, we used to use video and photo content type to contain the assets.
-And later use shortcode to reference them in the content body.
+In Drupal 7, there was no Media Library, so we used the "video" and "photo" content types to contain assets, and later used shortcodes to reference them in the content body.

-This means we must migrate all the 3,000 content nodes and over 6,000 media assets first.
-And then convert all the inline shortcode into the new media embed format.
+This means we had to migrate all 3,000 content nodes and over 6,000 media assets first, and then convert all the inline shortcodes into the new media embed format.

 <b>Next slide >>>>></b>
 -->